ezra-bible-app/node-sword-interface/API.md

 initialized, the use of this function is optional.
 However, the cached repository configuration may not contain the latest information if this function is not called.

 This function works asynchronously and returns a Promise object.
+The Promise delivers a detailed status object which contains one entry for each of the repositories of the master repo list as well as one result entry.
+This status object looks like this:
+ {
+  result: true,
+  'Bible.org': true,
+  'CrossWire': true,
+  'CrossWire Attic': true,
+  'CrossWire Beta': true,
+  'CrossWire Wycliffe': true,
+  'Deutsche Bibelgesellschaft': true,
+  'IBT': true,
+  'Lockman Foundation': true,
+  'Xiphos': true,
+  'eBible.org': true
+ }

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)